Study Finds Hostility, Impatience Increase Hypertension Risk

 Researchers also found that as impatience and hostility increased, so did the risk of high blood pressure.
 However, other psychological and social factors, such as competitiveness, depression, and anxiety did not increase hypertension risk.

-The research was conducted by scientists at the Northwestern University Feinberg School of Medicine in Chicago, the University of Pittsburgh in PA, the University of Alabama at Birmingham, and the Birmingham Veterans Affairs Medical Center.
+The research was conducted by scientists at the Northwestern University Feinberg School of Medicine in Chicago, the University of Pittsburgh, the University of Alabama at Birmingham, and the Birmingham Veterans Affairs Medical Center.

 This was the first prospective study to examine, as a group, the effects of key type A behaviors, depression, and anxiety on the long-term risk for high blood pressure.
 Earlier studies had mostly looked at individual psychological and social behaviors and found conflicting results.

-About 50 million Americans -- one in four adults -- have high blood pressure and prevalence increases sharply with age: The condition affects about 3% of those ages 18-24 and about 70% of those 75 and older.
+About 75 million Americans -- one in three adults -- have high blood pressure, and prevalence increases sharply with age: The condition affects about 7.5% of those ages 18-39, 33% of those ages 40-59, and 63% of people ages 60 and older.

-"Although high blood pressure is less common among young adults, young adulthood and early middle age is a critical period for the development of hypertension and other risk factors for heart disease," said lead author Dr. Lijing L. Yan, Research Assistant Professor of Preventive Medicine at Northwestern University.
+"Although high blood pressure is less common among young adults, young adulthood and early middle age is a critical period for the development of hypertension and other risk factors for heart disease," said lead author Lijing L. Yan, PhD, MPH, adjunct associate professor of preventive medicine at Feinberg School of Medicine at Northwestern University.
 "Previous research on young adults is limited, and our study helps to fill that gap."